GenXProject/GenX.jl/README.md

 ```

 3. Set the appropriate solver in the `genx_settings.yml` file of your case
 4. In the `Run.jl` file for your case, add `using Gurobi` or `using CPLEX` to the dependencies at the top, and specify the optimizer object as the second argument to `run_genx_case!`.
-Below is an example of a `Run.jl` file for a case with Gurobi as an optimizer:
+Below is an example `Run.jl` file for a case using the Gurobi optimizer:

 ```
 using GenX, Gurobi